robert17/iotf-rtd/docs/nodejs/node-js_devices.rst

 Using a configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of passing the configuration json directly, you can also use a configuration file.
-Use the following code snippet
+Use the following code snippet:

 .. code:: javascript